stevezhengshiqi/OS-X-Null-Ethernet/README.md

 ## Null Ethernet Network Driver by RehabMan

 The purpose of this driver is to enable Mac App Store access even if you don’t have a built-in Ethernet port with supporting drivers.
 The idea is to use a USB WiFi and this “fake ethernet” driver to make the system still allow Mac App Store access.

 Note: Having a real Ethernet port with working driver or a real PCIe WiFi device with working AirPort driver is a better idea.
 This is to be used as only a last resort where getting working built-in WiFi or Ethernet is not possible.

 Warning: I do not know if this works.
 I do not have a USB WiFi to test with.
 I do know that I was able to get it to load as IOBuiltIn=Yes, bsdname en0.
 I did the test with my real Ethernet driver renamed, EthernetBuiltIn=No, and no PCIe WiFi card installed.
 You will need to test in a real scenario.
 Don’t expect it to work as the code probably needs more work.

 Update: It definitely works.
 Confirmed a handfull of times on the day of the initial release.

 ### How to Install (DSDT/SSDT method):

 Install the kext itself, NullEthernet.kext, with Kext Wizard or your favorite kext installer.
 The Release build should be used for normal installs.
 Use the Debug build for troubleshooting.

 In order to cause the kext to be loaded, you need to apply the DSDT patch provided in patch.txt.
 It adds a fake device ‘RMNE’ which the driver will attach to.

 You may also use the provided SSDT-RMNE.aml as an extra SSDT for the bootloader to load in lieu of implementing the DSDT patch.

 To install the SSDT:

-Chameleon: Place in /Extra/ssdt.aml or /Extra/ssdt-1.aml, /Extra/ssdt-2.aml, depending on what SSDTs you already have installed.
+Chameleon: Place in /Extra/SSDT.aml or /Extra/SSDT-1.aml, /Extra/SSDT-2.aml, depending on what SSDTs you already have installed.

-Clover: Place in /EFI/CLOVER/ACPI/patched/ssdt-X.aml where 'X' is some number that you're not already using for SSDTs.
+Clover: Place in /EFI/CLOVER/ACPI/patched/SSDT-X.aml where 'X' is some number that you're not already using for SSDTs.

 ### How to Install (PCIe/injector method)

 This method is most appropriate if you have a PCIe Ethernet device that is not supported or has drivers that do not work for it.
 Instead of creating a special device in your DSDT, the kext can directly attach to the PCI device.
 Install the kext, NullEthernet.kext, with Kext Wizard or your favorite kext installer, just as above.

 Instead of DSDT patching, you will instead create a custom NullEthernetInjector.
 To do so, modify the Info.plist in NullEthernetInjector.kext/Contents/Info.plist.
 Change IOPCIMatch to suit your device.
-Also, change the MAC-address property as appropriate (default is `12:34:56:78:ab:cd`).
+Also, change the MAC-address property as appropriate (default is `00:16:CB:12:34:56`).
 Then install your custom NullEthernetInjector.kext like you would any kext.
 When updates happen to the main NullEthernet.kext this step does not need to be repeated.

-### How to Install (NullEthernetForce method)

-NOTE: NOT WORKING YET.
-NullEthernetForce.kext removed for now.

-Prior to version 1.0.4 (eg. 1.0.3 and older), ACPI or a PCI device injector was required to provide a catalyst to load NullEthernet.kext.

-As of version 1.0.4, NullEthernetForce.kext is provided such that you can load the kext without having a matching PCI device, and without having any ACPI catalyst.
-This allows the kext to be used in scenarios where patching ACPI is not possible and there is not suitable PCI device to attach the kext (such as real Mac with non-working WiFi).

-To use this method install both NullEthernet.kext and NullEthernetForce.kext to the system volume.

-You can customize the MAC address by modifying the Info.plist in NullEthernetForce.kext/Contents/Info.plist.

-This method is also the easiest way to install in all cases.

 ### Providing the MAC address:

 Obviously the kext cannot provide a real MAC address from the device.
 Instead it just reports the MAC address you provide.
 A good practice is to follow Organizationally Unique Identifier (OUI) to spoof real Apple, Inc. interface.

 The MAC address provided to the system from this kext is determined as follows: